JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 ## Installing Secondary Node

-To install a secondary node, follow these steps:
+To install a secondary node, follow these steps on the secondary node machine:

-1. On the secondary node machine, [install](installing-and-configuring-the-teamcity-server.md) the TeamCity software as usual: download the distribution package and follow the installation wizard.
+1. [Install](installing-and-configuring-the-teamcity-server.md) the TeamCity software as usual: download the distribution package and follow the installation wizard.
-2. Provide the path to the shared Data Directory via the `TEAMCITY_DATA_PATH` environment variable.
+2. Provide the path to the shared Data Directory via the `TEAMCITY_DATA_PATH` [environment variable](configuring-teamcity-server-startup-properties.md#Standard+TeamCity+Startup+Scripts).
-3. Add additional arguments to the `TEAMCITY_SERVER_OPTS` [environment variable](configuring-teamcity-server-startup-properties.md):
+3. Add additional arguments to the `TEAMCITY_SERVER_OPTS` environment variable:

 ```Plain Text